nodejs/diagnostics/async-context/README.md

 3. Constructs should enhance JavaScript programmers' understanding of async code flow & async boundaries.
 4. Model should allow for simplified reasoning about async code execution.
 5. Resulting Data Structures and APIs and should support solving common "async understanding" use cases (e.g., long stack traces, continuation local storage, visualizations, async error propogation, user-space queueing...).
-6. Model should allow for implementations at different layers of the stack (VM, host or "monkey-patched"), and implementations in appropriate languages (c++ or JavaScript).
+6. It should be straightforward to implement this model at any API layer (i.e., VM, host or "monkey-patched").

 ## A Simple Example
-We'll start with a simple example that is not controversial.
-Most JS programmers should have an intuitive understanding of where the async boundaries are in this code.
-We'll build off of this example going forward.
-Implicit in this example is an undefined concept of "async context".
-We'll build stronger definitions later on, but for now, we'll use "async context" to refer to JS programmers' colloquial understanding of asynchonrous function calls.
+We'll start with a simple example that is not controversial:

 ```javascript
 function f1() {